Research Degrees (MPhil/PhD) Music

 Research training and coursework

 All research students are required to follow a course of research training held in the department in their first year.
 In addition they may be required to take one or more postgraduate courses, such as the MMus core course Ethnomusicology in Practice, and/or a language course, depending on their prior qualifications and the requirements of their research project.
-They are also expected to attend department research seminars and they may be recommended to attend research training workshops elsewhere in SOAS, or in institutions such as the Institute for Musical Research .
+They are also expected to attend department research seminars and they may be recommended to attend research training workshops elsewhere in SOAS, or in other institutions London-wide .

 Each research student is allocated a Supervisory Committee, comprising the First Supervisor, who will be primarily responsible for guiding the student’s research, and a Second Supervisor, who is available for periodic consultation.
 The Committee periodically assess the student’s progress.
 Research students are welcome to consult any members of the Department of Music about their research.
 Where the project is interdisciplinary, the Second Supervisor can be a member of another department.

-For available sources of funding for research, see Scholarships.
+For available sources of funding for research, see research scholarships.
 Students from outside the UK may be eligible for financial support from their country of origin.

 SOAS Library is one of the world's most important academic libraries for the study of Africa, Asia and the Middle East, attracting scholars from all over the world.
 The Library houses over 1.2 million volumes, together with significant archival holdings, special collections and a growing network of electronic resources.